+SFL Deepwater Ltd ("SFL Deepwater"), SFL Hercules Ltd ("SFL Hercules") and SFL Linus Ltd ("SFL Linus") each own the drilling units West Taurus, West Hercules and West Linus respectively.
+These units are leased to subsidiaries of Seadrill Limited ("Seadrill"), a related party.
+Because the main assets of SFL Deepwater, SFL Hercules and SFL Linus are the subject of leases which each include both fixed price call options and a fixed price purchase obligation or put option, they were previously determined to be variable interest entities in which the Company was not the primary beneficiary.

-SFL Deepwater Ltd. ("SFL Deepwater"), SFL Hercules Ltd. ("SFL Hercules"), and SFL Linus Ltd. ("SFL Linus") each own drilling units which have been leased to subsidiaries of Seadrill Limited ("Seadrill"), a related party, as further described below.
-In September 2017, Seadrill announced that it has entered into a restructuring agreement (the "Restructuring Plan") with more than 97% of its secured bank lenders, approximately 40% of its bondholders and a consortium of investors led by its largest shareholder, Hemen Holding Limited ("Hemen"), who is also the largest shareholder in the Company.
-The Company, SFL Deepwater, SFL Hercules and SFL Linus have also entered into the Restructuring Plan, which has been implemented by way of prearranged Chapter 11 cases.
-As part of the Restructuring Plan, the financial covenants on Seadrill have been replaced by financial covenants on a newly established subsidiary of Seadrill, Seadrill Rig Holding Company Limited ("RigCo"), who also acts as guarantor for the obligations under the leases for the three drilling units, on a subordinated basis to the senior secured lenders in Seadrill and new secured notes.
+In September 2017, Seadrill announced that it has entered into a restructuring agreement (the "2017 Restructuring Plan") with more than 97% of its secured bank lenders, approximately 40% of its bondholders and a consortium of investors led by its largest shareholder, Hemen Holding Limited ("Hemen"), who is also the largest shareholder in the Company.
+The Company, SFL Deepwater, SFL Hercules and SFL Linus also entered into the 2017 Restructuring Plan, which was implemented by way of prearranged Chapter 11 cases.
+As part of the 2017 Restructuring Plan, the financial covenants on Seadrill were replaced by financial covenants on a newly established subsidiary of Seadrill, Seadrill Rig Holding Company Limited ("RigCo"), who also acts as guarantor for the obligations under the leases for the three drilling units, on a subordinated basis to the senior secured lenders in Seadrill and secured notes.